 Here is the way to find out the Exchange server schema version in domain controller.

-Here is server version and schema numbers.
+Here are server version and schema numbers.
 You can visit the original link for more updates.
 You should not change these numbers in your active directory by ADSIEdit tool.
 It’s highly recommended to NOT to touch and modify AD data manually.

 You can verify the server health and status after the upgrade by reading this great guide about how to update Exchange 2013 to SP1.